rticommunity/connextauto-bus/doc/Run.md

 For *RTI Connext DDS Professional* the run utility sets up the environment to load the XML files (if any) needed by the component executable.

-## Running Apps Using the Compoment Launcher
+## Running Apps Using the Component Launcher

 To use the service environment `<service_env>` for launching the component `<app>`: